Campion Hall (Oxford) Residency

 Timing

 The Global Engagement Faculty Committee will consider residency proposals in March and October each year.
-Applications for residency in spring (January to May) 2026 are due by noon EST on Thursday, March 7, 2024.
+Applications for residency in summer (June, July, or August) and fall semester (September through December) 2026 are due by noon EST on Tuesday, October 15, 2024.

 Application Process